fhennig/nightfire/README.md

 - `pi-blaster`: Is needed to set the pins, controlling the LEDs. pi-blaster can be found on [github](https://github.com/sarfata/pi-blaster)
-- `libjack0`: This dependency is required because lumi is compiled with jack support.
+- `libjack0`: This dependency is required because nightfire is compiled with jack support.
 You don't actually need to install jack if you don't want to do audio processing, but the library still needs to be there.
 Can be installed with `sudo apt install libjack0`.